Get your team started in minutes

-The Deploy Amazon EKS clusters template is a guide that shows you how to set up an Amazon EKS cluster from start to finish.
+The Deploy Amazon EKS clusters template is a guide that shows you how to set up an Amazon EKS cluster from start to ending.

-It walks you through all the important steps—setting up roles and permissions, networking, launching the cluster, adding your worker nodes, and finally running your apps.
-Everything’s broken down, so you know what to do and when.
-No fancy language, just straight-up instructions that make sense.
+It walks you through all the important steps setting up roles and permissions, networking, launching the cluster, adding your worker nodes, and finally running your apps.
+All broken down, so you know what to do and when.
+No fancy language, just straight-up policy that make sense.

 Amazon EKS itself is a managed Kubernetes service.
 That means AWS handles the heavy stuff like control plane setup, updates, and security patches, while you focus on running your apps.
 This template makes it even easier to get started with EKS without getting overwhelmed.